Samoxiaki/Igniter/README.md

 It contains two main classes:

-**Option.java**: 	`Option` allows you to define the name or names of the desired option, its default value and the expected type of that value.
+**Option.java**: 	`Option` allows you to define the name or names of the desired option, a description, its default value and the expected type of that value.
-					 Also, it lets you add a description of its purpose, used when calling `getHelpDescription()` in the following class.
+					 Options can be set as required or as standalone.
+Required options need to be passed through command line or an exception is thrown.
+Standalone options can ignore required options if the arguments parsed amount is 1, otherwise the general rules apply.

 **ArgParser.java**: `ArgParser` is where `Option` objects are added.
 When an array of `String` objects is given, it parses all its data and stores the
 					 obtained values into its corresponding options and returns the number of arguments parsed or throws an exception if it founds any errors.
 These values can be retrieved after parsing by just providing the name of the option you want to get its value.
 A type cast is needed to assing this value to a new variable.
 					 Supports `boolean`, `byte`, `char`, `double`, `float`, `int`, `long` and `String` types.
-					 Calling `getHelpDescription()` will give you a help-like message stored in a `String` similar to the commonly used help commands in usual console applications.
+					 Calling `getHelpDescription()` will give you a help-like message as a `String` similar to the commonly used help commands in usual console applications.

 ## Examples